ajayrfhp/Control/Control_FPL/improvements.md

   - Add decent training viz
 - Log changes, current squad, new_squad and top players with agent.ipynb
   - Generate static agent_GAMEWEEK_ID.html and publish
+- Bayesian linear model
+    - Predict player scores with uncertainity

+# 12 Aug 09:51
+- Code refactoring
+  - Test playing 11 function
+  - Add wildcard capability in a standaline file.
+Wildcard should choose cheapest gk and defender first
+  - Add decent training viz
+  - When forced to a rigid deadline, the code you are going to write is unlikely to be clean and that is okay.
+Get minimal working stuff done by deadline.
+- Log changes, current squad, new_squad and top players with agent.ipynb
+  - Generate static agent_GAMEWEEK_ID.html and publish
+- Bayesian linear model
+    - Predict player scores with uncertainity

+# 21 Aug 00:00
+- Code refactoring
+  - Add wildcard capability in a standaline file.
+  - Add no player from same team constraint to wildcard
+  - Add decent training viz
+  - Changes for different users should come from different files.
+  - I write my best code when I am happy, when I have a reasonably clear idea of a timeline, of what to do, not a rigid deadline, should be mentally free, saturday mornings are great for thinking clearly.
+- Bayesian linear model
+    - Predict player scores with uncertainity